techtraits/techtraits-blog/_posts/2013-12-04-Setting-Up-Rearview-on-EC2-with-Amazon-RDS.markdown

 ### Step 6: Set up SES for sending emails

-From services select "SES", then select verified senders and add a new verified sender by following the steps.
-Rearview will use this email for sending alerts.
-Then select SMTP settings and click "Create My SMTP credentials".
+For sending out email alerts we next set up Amazon SES.
+From services select "SES", then select verified senders and add a new verified sender.
+We'll be using this email for Rearview to send out alerts.
+Next up, select SMTP settings and click "Create My SMTP credentials".
 It will prompt you to create a new IAM user for SES.
 Create the IAM user and download the credentials:

 {% image /assets/images/rearview-setup-ses-setup-1.png alt="Rearview SES setup 1" class="pimage" width="100%" %}

 ### Step 7: Configure Rearview

-Before we can run Rearview in production we have to setup some configuration properties.
+As a last step we need to configure Rearview before we can run it in production.
 Update the following properties in `conf/common.conf`:

 + Point to RDS:

-{% codeblock Asset Index lang:bash %}
+{% codeblock RDS Config lang:bash %}

 	db.default.driver="com.mysql.jdbc.Driver"
 	db.default.url="jdbc:mysql://XXXXX.YYYY.us-east-1.rds.amazonaws.com:3306/rearview"